Last Updated on

 my_list = ['red', 'blue', 'green']

 And, we want to get the last item in the list.
+In other words, we want to access the item at the last index in the list.
 In this case, we can see pretty clearly that the last item is ‘green,’ but how do we access it in code?

 If we want to get the last item of a list, we have a handful of options.
 Let’s dig into a few.